tunni-chiang/PhotoSharingApp/README.md

 # Build/Run Instructions

 ## Build Instructions
+1. Change directory to "/csc317-termproject-mkim797/application" by typing "cd csc317-termproject-mkim797/application" in the terminal.
-1. From the application folder run "npm run proj-init"; this should run "npm install" and import the database structure.
+2. From the application folder run "npm run proj-init"; this should run "npm install" and import the database structure.

 ## Run Instructions
 1. From the application folder run "npm start"